-Observe all Safety Guidelines detailed throughout this manual

-PROBLEMS POSSIBLE RECOMMENDED (SYMPTOMS) CAUSE COURSE OF ACTION Poor welding.
+Observe all Safety Guidelines detailed throughout this manual PROBLEMS (SYMPTOMS) POSSIBLE CAUSE RECOMMENDED COURSE OF ACTION Poor welding.
 An arc can be struck but is unstable.
 The wire feed speed is confirmed to be correct.
+The feeder has been configured for the opposite polarity.
 Verify P.81 in the set-up menu matches the polarity of the proce- dure being used.
 The actual wire feed speed does not match the set wire feed speed.
 The gear ratio has been set incor- rectly.
 Confirm that P.18 matches the pinion gear installed in the wire drive.